Drug Evaluation Committee 2019-38 Scope of site management organizations (SMOs) that should be included in clinical trial notifications (Part 2)

 We have received information that a university hospital requested a clinical trial, and they have an SMO as a dispatch source, and have a worker dispatch contract with the SMO to dispatch a CRC as a temporary worker. we have also confirmed that this is not an outsourcing to an SMO based on Article 39-2 of the GCP.

-According to the MHLW notice "Handling of Notification of Clinical Trial Plan for Drugs by a Person Who Wants to Request a Clinical Trial "*, the clinical trial plan notification form must include the following information: "When outsourcing part of the operations related to the conduct of a clinical trial at a site, the name and address of the person who will be entrusted with such operations and the scope of such operations to be entrusted must be entered for each site.
-However, in this case, the SMO is dispatching workers to the site, so we have determined that this does not fall under the above-mentioned outsourcing, and therefore, there is no need to include this information in the clinical trial plan notification, etc. Please let us know if this judgment is correct.
+According to the Ministry of Health, Labour and Welfare (MHLW) notice "Handling of Notification of Clinical Trial Plan for Drugs by a Person Who Wants to Request a Clinical Trial "*, the clinical trial plan notification form must state "When a part of operations related to the implementation of a clinical trial at an Investigator Site is entrusted, the name and address of the person entrusted with such operations and the scope of such entrusted operations must be entered for each Investigator Site.
+However, in this case, the SMO is dispatching workers to the Investigator Site, so we believe that this does not fall under the above-mentioned outsourcing, and therefore, it is not necessary to include this information in the clinical trial plan notification, etc. Please let us know if this judgment is correct.

 Reason for revision